CO private-sale guide

 Colorado Bill of Sale

-Colorado: notarization is commonly required, and an odometer reading is required for vehicles.
+Colorado: no routine notarization requirement is stated in the cited guidance; an odometer disclosure is required for many vehicles.

 Open prefilled Colorado generator